SerendipityIsMe/glassnode/README.md

 # Glassnode API Connector

-A simple Python connector for the Glassnode REST API with the free Standard plan (only 24h resolution).
+A simple Python connector for the Glassnode REST API.
 Accesses the endpoint for a given metric and returns a DataFrame with the time and metric values.

 Be sure to see their [subscription plans](https://studio.glassnode.com/pricing) and their [API documentation](https://docs.glassnode.com/) first to understand how it works.